 Eid al-Adha is fast approaching!
-As well as planning our party menu or our children’s Eid presents, or hajj gifts for children it is also important to remember WHY we celebrate Eid al-Adha?
+While we’re preparing our children’s Eid presents (or Hajj gifts for children), it is also important to remember WHY we celebrate Eid al-Adha.
 Where does this tradition come from?
 What does it symbolise?

 Prophet Ibrahim (A.S.) is described as a model of obedience and righteousness: